lowrycode/swaplett-project/README.md

 Sometimes links to audio clips (of word pronounciations) are included - if so, a circle-play button appears next to the word which includes hover effects (to show that it is clickable).
 The audio clip will play when the user clicks the button.

 This section is only visible at the end of the game - it is hidden on initial page load and during game play.

+***NOTE:*** *This section is initially assigned a class called .hidden which removes it from the DOM and hides it from screen readers until the game ends.
+When the game ends, the .hidden class is removed from this section causing the definitions to be shown.
+The .hidden class is reassigned when a new game begins to hide it again.*